Casa del Fascio (Mogadishu)

-The Casa del Fascio of Mogadishu (also known as Casa Littoria) was the local headquarters of the National Fascist Party in the capital of Italian Somaliland.
+The Casa del Fascio of Mogadishu (also known as Casa Littoria) was the local headquarters, a Casa del Fascio, of the National Fascist Party in the capital of Italian Somaliland.
 After World War II, the building was repurposed to become the first seat of the Parliament of Somalia, serving as the nation's legislative building in the early years of independence.

-The building is a separate and distinct entity from the later, modernist People's Assembly Building constructed in 1972.
+It was replaced by the modernist People's Assembly Building in 1972.
 Like many historical landmarks in the city, it was severely damaged during the Somali Civil War and remains a ruin.

 History

 Fascist Party Headquarters

 The Casa del Fascio was constructed between 1937 and 1939 as a key symbolic centerpiece of Italian colonial urbanism in Mogadishu.
-Designed by architects Baciocchi and Valenti, it was intended to project the power and cultural dominance of the Fascist regime.
+Designed by Baciocchi and Valenti, it was intended to project the power and cultural dominance of the Fascist regime.
 Its most imposing feature was a 30-meter-high central tower, the Torre Littoria (Lictor's Tower), which symbolized fascist vigilance over the city and the sea.
-The interior contained sixty-six rooms and a large arched gallery intended as a Sacrario—a shrine dedicated to fallen fascists.
+The interior contained sixty-six rooms and a large arched gallery, a Sacrario, a shrine to fallen fascists.